topseed/topseed-helloworld/README.md

 Click menu "Two" and notice that the header (menu bar) is not reloaded - we have an "Application" look and feel, like a single-page application (SPA).
 Also click the "burger" menu to see the sidebar menu slide out.
 Page "Two" has an AMP version.
 In production, we would use subdomains www. or m. to differentiate versions.

 You can use any IDE for edits.
 We like  [VS Code](<https://code.visualstudio.com/download>).
-We recommend using and SASS for CSS and Pug.
-See [great Pug intro video here](<http://youtu.be/wzAWI9h3q18>)
+We recommend using and SASS for CSS and Pug/Jade.
+Watch a great Pug intro video [here](<http://youtu.be/wzAWI9h3q18>)

 Download, install and run Prepros (Unlimited Trial) from <https://prepros.io/downloads>.
 Use the bottom left "+" button to add the /helloworld-webroot folder under /topseed/web-app/helloworld-webroot as a new project.
 In Project/Settings/Compiler Settings/Markdown, uncheck "Wrap with Html".